bmorenus/Othello/README.md

 within that directory, and run the program by clicking the play arrow in the top left corner of the screen.

-4. Enter you player information, indicate whether you would like user hints and select your game difficulty.
+4. Enter your player information, indicate whether you would like user hints and select your game difficulty.
 Please read AI.txt for a full description of the different game difficulties and the mechanics behind them.